edgedb/easy-edgedb/README.md

 There is no good news for our heroes this chapter:

 > Dracula continues to break into Lucy's room every time people don't follow Van Helsing's instructions.
 Dracula always turns into a cloud to sneak in, drinks her blood and sneaks away before morning.
 Meanwhile, Renfield breaks out of his cell and attacks Dr. Seward with a knife.
 He cuts him with it, and the moment he sees the blood he stops attacking and tries to drink it.
 Dr. Seward's men take Renfield away and Dr. Seward is left confused and trying to understand him.
 He thinks there is a connection between him and the other events.
-That night, a wolf controlled by Dracula breaks the windows of Lucy's room and Dracula is able to get in again.
+That night, a wolf controlled by Dracula breaks the windows of Lucy's room and Dracula is able to get in again...

 But there is good news for us, because we are going to keep learning about function overloading and Cartesian products.